silliKate/Spam-Detector-NN/README.md

 # Spam-Detector-NN
-A deep neural network designed to classify emails and SMS messages as spam or ham.
+A deep neural network designed to classify emails and SMS messages as spam (1) or ham (0).
 The current implementation achieves an accuracy of approximately 95.3%.

 ## Overview
 Spam messages, whether in emails or SMS, are a common nuisance and can sometimes pose security risks.
 Detecting spam automatically is crucial to improve communication efficiency and protect users from potential threats.
 This project implements a deep neural network for spam detection, using ReLU activation in hidden layers and a sigmoid function in the output layer for binary classification.
 Text data is processed using TF-IDF vectorization into numerical values, for effective learning.